 If you can’t see the widget above, click here to check flights from Singapore to Hokkaido instead!

-JR Hokkaido Kitaka IC Card: For seamless travel on public transport, get a rechargeable card (IC Card) that can be used on all public transports including JR trains, the subway and buses including the Airport Limousine bus.
-If you have IC cards from other regions, like Tokyo (SUICA), Osaka (ICOCA), these can be used in Hokkaido too.
-If not, you can pre-purchase it online (preloaded with ¥1500) or get it at the station.
+JR Hokkaido Kitaka IC Card: For seamless travel on public transport, get a rechargeable card (IC Card) that can be used on all public transport including JR trains, the subway and buses including the Airport Limousine bus.

 Car rental: Once you’ve had enough of the city, the best way to explore the other sights of Hokkaido is by driving.
 Japanese car rental sites can be a bit confusing so we rented ours through Klook (~S$70/day).
 Do note that the price does not include options like collision damage insurance (¥648/day), the Hokkaido Expressway Pass (HEP) and rental of the ETC card (¥324).